dnguye88/dnguye88/README.md

 - 👨‍💻 All of my projects are available at [here](https://github.com/dnguye88?tab=repositories)

-- 📚 Some of my current interest in learning [Odin Project](https://www.theodinproject.com/)
+- 📚 My list of favorite topic to learn [Odin Project](https://www.theodinproject.com/)

 - 💬 Have a chat with me on Discord **Duy#2205**